websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/crafting-xml-workflow-definitions.md

     </state>
 ```

 Here, the final state of the workflow is that the submission is approved and ready for publication.
-There are no notifications - the original author is not informed that it has been published, but that is one possibility.
+To keep the example simple, there are no notifications, but they could have been added.

 See the [Workflow Definition Node Reference](./workflow-definition-node-reference) to learn more.

 ## Task Nodes

-Task nodes are fundamental parts of a workflow definition because this is where the actual work is done.
-Tasks have to be assigned to users to review the submitted asset then approve or reject the submission.
+Task nodes are fundamental parts of a workflow definition because this is where most of the work is done.
+Tasks must be assigned to Users to review the submitted asset and then approve or reject the submission.

-Unlike other workflow nodes, task nodes have Assignments; you can assign the task to a specific or a specific DXP [Role](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md).
+Unlike other workflow nodes, task nodes have Assignments; you can assign the task to a User or a [Role](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md).

-In addition, task nodes contain task timers, actions (which can include notifications and scripts), and transitions.
+Task nodes can contain task timers, actions (which can include notifications and scripts), and transitions.
 See the [Workflow Task Node Reference](./workflow-task-node-reference.md) to learn more.

 ### Creating an Update Task Node

-When an asset needs more work before being published, you need create a _Task_ node which encompasses this process.
+When an asset needs more work before being published, you must create a _Task_ node to encompass this process.
 In this example from the _Single Approver_ workflow definition, this _Task_ node uses the action `<name>reject</name>` node where the submission is rejected.
 Once the asset has been reviewed, a notification is sent to the original author.
 The asset is also reassigned to the original author.

 ```xml
     <task>